 How to Withdrawal

-Tuition Obligation Scale for Voluntary Withdrawal
+Tuition Obligation for Voluntary Withdrawal

 Faith Lutheran School relies on tuition commitments when budgeting and making operating expense commitments.
 It places a financial hardship on the school when families enroll but do not complete the year with the school.
 Tuition adjustments will be made only in the case of moving away from the area (10+ miles), loss of income or financial hardship, or if it is mutually determined that your child has needs that Faith cannot meet (e.g. if the program does not seem developmentally fit for your child based on early childhood standards).